-Be aware that different instrument drivers 47 may be used by your device.
+Be aware that different instrument drivers in may be used by your device.
 The OPM recognizes and runs with power meters using the new driver TLPM or a legacy driver PM100D.
-However, when running the software with a connected PM400 or PM101x with the old PM100D driver, the software will not provide all functions.
+However, when running the software with a connected PM400, PM101x, PM102x, or PM103x with the old PM100D driver, the software will not provide all functions.